Meadowhead School: Academic

 As of January 2023, the most recent data shows that the GCSE (Grade 5 or Above) pass rate, including English and Maths, was 57%, which was well above the average for Sheffield (47%) and for the UK (50%).
 31% of students at Meadowhead School entered the English Baccalaureate, compared with 37% in Sheffield and 39% nationally.

 In its most recent Ofsted inspection, the school was rated as ‘Good’.

 Post-16

 Meadowhead gained Trust status in September 2009, and now offers post-16 courses.

-In October 2017 Meadowhead School Academy Trust opened their new 6th form building.
-The building has been in the plan to be built for many years and the opening has led to much interest in their 6th Form facilities.
+In October 2017 the school opened its new 6th form building.

 School Logo

 The School's logo is a phoenix, representing Meadowhead School rising from the ashes of Jordanthorpe Comprehensive School and Rowlinson School.
 There is a large statue of a phoenix in the central area of the school, named The Rosling.